See also Analogic automation for automatic control of an analogic railway.

 Dedicated transitter commands

-- USA company Aristocraft, after having been one of the first to propose track analogic train radio control with ‘Train Engineer’ system (TE), propose now a 2.4 GHz system intended for battery powered trains.
-It have name it in all modesty ‘Revolution’.
-European and North-american equipment differs due to homologation regulations.
+- USA company Aristocraft (closed in 2013), after having been one of the first to propose track analogic train radio control with 'Train Engineer' system (TE), was proposing a 2.4 GHz system intended for battery powered trains.
+It had named it in all modesty 'Revolution'.
+European and North-american equipment were differing due to homologation regulations.

 - USA Airwire and Locolinc equipment are not legal in Europe.